moustacheful/myrmidon/readme.md

 Copy both shell scripts in the same directory (e.g: ~/bin)

-Define your tasks in `.myrmidon-tasks.json` in your home directory.
+Define your tasks in a json file.
+The default location of the json file will be `$HOME/.myrmidon-tasks.json`, but you can pass an optional argument as a custom path for the configuration file (e.g: `./myrmidon.sh ~/my-custom-path/tasks.json`).

 Each task is comprised of a `name`, `command` and whether or not it needs a confirmation screen (`confirm`):

 Example: